GEOLOC/geoloc/README.md

 knowledge.save_json(filename)
 knowledge.load_tsv(filename)
 ```
 - knowledge.load_json(filename) loads a json knowledge file to your dictionary.
-Previous information will be erased.
-To avoid that use knowledge.update(old_dictionary) function.
+Any previous information will be erased.
+To avoid this happening use the knowledge.update(old_dictionary) function.
 - knowledge.load_tsv(filename) loads a tsv.
 - knowledge.save_json(filename) saves your dictionary to a json knowledge file.
 - knowledge.save_tsv(filename) saves your dictionary to a tsv file.

+A catalan knowledge is provided with around 40 000 entries.

 Run
 ```python